-Talking about money with family is difficult.
-But not talking about money with your family makes things even harder.
-And this is especially true when it comes to giving a financial gift.
-Whether it’s to help your loved ones to get on the property ladder, paying for a wedding or buying a car, giving money to family members is increasingly common practice.
+Whether it’s helping your loved ones to get on the property ladder, paying for a wedding or buying a car, giving money to family members is increasingly common practice.
 And yet for many families it continues to be a minefield of misunderstandings, when that doesn’t need to be the case!

-Keep reading to find out what makes the conversation difficult to navigate and how to make it easier for the whole family, including yourself.
+Keep reading to find out what makes the conversation difficult to navigate and how to make it easier for the whole family.

-Whether you are being approached by a loved one with a request, or you’re making an unsolicited gift, the money conversation doesn’t come easy to many of us.
-Here is what usually makes it the topic that families avoid:
+Whether you're being approached by a loved one with a request, or giving a gift, the money conversation doesn’t come easy to many of us.
+Here are a few things that usually makes it a topic families avoid:

 There are many reasons why money is such a touchy subject.
-Although a lot of them stem from our deeply rooted social habits, circumstances and upbringing can also decide how the conversation will go.
+A lot of them stem from our deeply rooted social habits, circumstances and upbringing.
 Be mindful of how sensitive the topic is to your family, especially if you don’t have a habit of discussing money together.

 Gifting money to grandchildren or children sometimes brings up the difficult topic of fair share and whether you should offer equal help or prioritise those members in the family who need help the most.
 Whatever your decision, make sure you take the time to explain it fully to avoid misunderstandings and resentments, and be prepared to answer questions they may have.